gojira/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The labels were loaded from signnames.csv into a pandas data frame for easy access.

 Next, I plotted the class distributions in each data set - training, validation, and test.
 We can see that the datasets are not particularly balanced.
 We see that the training and test sets are very well matched in class distribution.
-The validation set is roughly similar, but appears tob e quantized into increments of roughly 25.
+The validation set is roughly similar, but appears to be quantized into increments of roughly 25.

 ![alt text][image1]
 ![alt text][image2]